NEW: Even if you missed the deadline, you can still register and vote up to and through Election Day using Same Day Voter Registration.

 If you move within the same county, you may also send a letter to the County Election Official giving your old and new address and signing your name as you are registered.

 If you are living at the same address, you do not need to re-register if you miss one election or many elections.

 Are you registered to vote?
-Only your county's elections office can tell you.
+Find out using the CA SOS's special voter status site.
 To find out or to answer any other questions about your registration, call or email your county election office.
-Some county election web sites allow voters to check their registration and political party affiliation electronically.

 Voter registration is free.
 No fee may be charged for voter registration.
 No postage is required to mail the voter registration application to the County Election Official.